dgarayr/amk_tools/UserGuide.md

 + When calling the Python function `add_paths(G, [sources], [targets])`, multiple labels or product formulas are given as lists.

 ### Examples of usage.
-The following example shows how to create interactive plots from **RXNet.cg** file including all paths:
+The following example shows how to create interactive plots from **RXNet.cg** file including all paths found at low level for Formic Acid (FA):

 `amk_gen_view.py FINAL_LL_FA RXNet.cg --b --paths`

+While this one creates the corresponding plots for the paths that connect MIN1 with the H2 + CO2 products:

+`amk_gen_view.py FINAL_LL_FA RXNet.cg --paths MIN1 H2+CO2`

 ## Dependencies
 + NetworkX